Revati Mohite Dere

 Revati Mohite Dere is a judge in the Bombay High Court, India.
-She has written a number of significant judgments in relation to criminal procedure and police investigations in India, including cases concerning press freedom to report on criminal trials, death penalty sentences for repeated offences, and accountability within the police for false and improper investigations.
+She has written a number of significant judgments in relation to criminal procedure and police investigations in India, including cases concerning press freedom to report on criminal trials, death penalty sentences for repeated offences and police accountability for false and improper investigations.

 Life

 Dere was born and educated in Pune, Maharashtra, and studied law at the Symbiosis Law College.
 She obtained an LL.M. from Cambridge University, on a Commonwealth Trust Scholarship.

 Career

-Dere practiced law at the Bombay High Court, and also served as a prosecutor for the Government of Maharashtra.
-She was appointed an additional Judge of the Bombay High Court on 21 June 2013, and made a permanent judge in 2016.
+Dere practiced law at the Bombay High Court and also served as a prosecutor for the Government of Maharashtra.
+She was appointed an additional judge of the Bombay High Court on 21 June 2013 and made a permanent judge in 2016.
 She is currently still serving on the Bombay High Court.

-Notable Judgments
+Notable judgments

 Dere has been a part of several benches, and has also independently passed several orders relating to police accountability and corruption, as well as concerning women's rights, and public welfare.